lmno/TOML/README.md

 Sublime Text syntax highlight for [TOML](https://github.com/mojombo/toml) format.
 It is confirmed to work on both Sublime Text 2 and Sublime Text 3 beta.

 ## Installation
-The easiest way to install it is to use [Package Control](http://wbond.net/sublime_packages/package_control), but this package isn't available there yet.
-It is still pending approval.
-For now, it has to be installed manually as described below.
+The easiest way to install it is to use [Package Control](http://wbond.net/sublime_packages/package_control).
+Alternatively, install it manually as described below.

 ### Git
 Clone the repository in the Sublime Text `Packages` folder with the command